jkalev/jekyll-now/about.md

 present/ rancher in the black belt region of Alabama

-past/ practiced architecture for 20+ years then worked as a alpine guide
+past/ practiced architecture for 20+ years and worked as an alpine guide

 interests/ cultural landscapes, public land use conflict, geography

 selected work/ <a href="https://jonkalev.medium.com">Medium</a>, <a href="https://jonkalev.medium.com">Zilphia Horton Community Grant: Baptist Bottoms</a> <a href="https://jonkalev.com/baptistbottoms">, No Mans Land</a>,<a href="https://www.pbs.org/video/back-malheur-two-years-later-0o4iek/"> Independent Lens
 Back to Malheur: Two Years Later</a>.

+cv/ more

 Sign up to follow me and never miss a post!